1962 Ceylonese coup attempt: Operation Holdfast

 Key to the success of the coup would be to prevent, troops loyal to the government from staging a counter-coup.
 To this end, it was deemed that troops from the Panagoda Cantonment, were to be prevented from entering Colombo at all cost.
 The primary threat the coup leaders feared was the 1st Battalion, Ceylon Light Infantry, which was based at the cantonment.
 The other infantry regiment of the army, the 1st Battalion, Ceylon Sinha Regiment was deployed in Jaffna at the time.
-Therefore, troops from the coup with armoured cars were to be stationed at the two Kelani river bridges, the Wellawatte-Dehiwela bridge and the Kirillapone bridge.
+Therefore, troops from the coup with armored cars were to be stationed at the two Kelani river bridges, the Wellawatte-Dehiwela bridge and the Kirillapone bridge.

 Soon after midnight police cars equipped with loud hailers were to be sent out to announce an immediate curfew in Colombo city limits.
 The Central Telegraph Office and other city telephone exchanges were to be taken over and put out of operation.
 Shortly after mid-night Police Headquarters and the CID office in fort were to be taken over.
 Newspaper office buildings of the Lake House and Times of Ceylon were to be taken over and publications to be stopped for several days.
 Signals Corps despatch riders, fully armed on motorcycles, were standing by from about 11pm at Torrington (Independence) Square to storm Radio Ceylon once the password 'Holdfast' was given.
 A special direct telephone line had been laid the previous day, from Army Headquarters at Lower Lake Road to the Echelon Barracks, for use by army personnel.

 Colonel Maurice de Mel would command operations from Army headquarters, while Colonel de Saram would position himself at Temple Trees and direct operations from there.
 The password would be British Grenadier.
 C. C. Dissanayake would take up position at Queens House and direct operations from there till police headquarters was taken over.
 The password would be Dowbiggin.

 Once the corp was complete the coup leaders with Major General de Saram as General Officer Commanding - Ceylon, would meet at the Queen's House where they would have the Governor General Sir Oliver Goonetilleke to dissolve parliament and take direct control of the state.
-He would be assisted by a governing council of former Prime Ministers made up of Dudley Senanayake and Sir John Kotelawala, with Wijayananda Dahanayake also invited to join.
+He would be assisted by a governing council of former prime ministers made up of Dudley Senanayake and Sir John Kotelawala, with Wijayananda Dahanayake also invited to join.
 The coup leaders had intended to send Sirima Bandaranaike to the United Kingdom by plan with her family to join her daughter who was studying at Oxford at the time.